jhaakma/EasyMCM/docs/_build/html/_sources/variables/classes/ConfigVariable.rst.txt

 The ConfigVariable saves to the config file every time the setting is updated.
-It is generally recommended you use `TableVariable`_ and save the config in the onClose() function in the template instead, especially if you are using a setting where updates happen frequently such as with sliders.
+It is generally recommended you use `TableVariable`_ and save the config using template.saveOnClose() instead, especially if you are using a setting where updates happen frequently such as with sliders.